I enjoy sports, although I'm not good at

 to skate).
 In Edinburgh I managed to find 3 different weekly bad

 games.
-Now that I'm at Bath, sometimes the Math & CS
+When I first came to Bath, sometimes the Math & CS

 grad students let

-me play football with them.
+squash with me, but then I ran out of time for that.
 More often I hill walk (mostly to

 Every wonder what was on the Bath Logo?
 I did.

 I was stunned to learn that I have an MP3,